PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     :param string name: The suffix to add to the set.
     :param table name: The suffixes to add to the set.
 Elements of the table should be of the same type, either DNSName or string.

+  .. method:: SuffixMatchNode:check(name) -> bool

+    Return true if the given name is a sub-domain of one of those in the set, and false otherwise.

+    :param DNSName name: The name to test against the set.

+  .. method:: SuffixMatchNode:getBestMatch(name) -> DNSName

+    .. versionadded:: 1.8.0

+    Returns the best match for the supplied name, or nil if there was no match.

+    :param DNSName name: The name to look up.

   .. method:: SuffixMatchNode:remove(name)

     .. versionadded:: 1.5.0